Sunflower Retreats Holidays yoga classes are suitable for beginners as well as more practiced yogis.

 Terri, USA, 2003

 Individual tuition is also available, with one-to-one yoga lessons in Asana, Pranayama, Meditation and Relaxation.
-These private classes are great for those people who would like to deepen their yoga practice or work on a yoga routine specifically for their individual requirements.
+These private classes, with the yoga teacher of the week, are great for people who would like to deepen their yoga practice or work on a yoga routine for their individual requirements.

 Sunflower Retreats' Yoga Teaching Team